Frequently Asked Questions

 What does a private investigator do?

-A private investigator’s job is to help organisations, members of the public, and solicitors, to solve sensitive or difficult problems by discretely gathering evidence and information.
-Information is gathered using professional methods, including tracking, surveillance, making enquiries and monitoring A Private Investigator will uncover the facts.
+A private investigator’s job is to help companies, organisations, members of the public, and the legal profession, to solve sensitive or difficult problems and queries by discreetly gathering evidence and information.
+Information is gathered using professional methods, including tracking, surveillance, making enquiries and monitoring, a Private Investigator will uncover the facts.
 This information is then presented, and advice is offered where appropriate.

 A few common duties of a private investigator include: